soulehshaikh99/expense-tracker/README.md

 ```

 ### 5. Open [http://localhost:3000](http://localhost:3000) in your browser.
-   - You will be prompted to enter your username and password (if BASIC_AUTH_USER and BASIC_AUTH_PASSWORD are set)
+   - You will be redirected to the login page if authentication is enabled
+   - Enter your username and password to access the expense tracker
+   - Use the "Logout" button in the top-right corner to log out when needed

 ## Adding Sample Data